cmeeren/Faqt/README.md

   Which key-value pairs, if any, to add to the message is up to you.
 Most assertion failure messages are more helpful if they display value being tested (`t.Subject`).
 Faqt mostly places this as the last value, so that if its rendering is very large, it does not push other important details far down.
+If you do render `t.Subject` and there is no logical key that fits (such as `"But was"` in the assertion `Be`), the recommended key is `"Subject value"`.

   If you add values where you wrap user-supplied data (e.g., in a record, list or similar), then you should wrap the user values in the single-case DU `TryFormat`.
 This will ensure that if the value fails serialization, a fallback